 Communicate new features, releases, and announcements

-The next step is to circle back to them about the progress.
-And when the feature is finally released, make sure they’re the first people to know.
-Providing follow-up communication to each and every customer and stakeholder who provided the feedback can be an overwhelming task.
+The next step is to get back to them about the progress.
+And when the feature is finally released, ensure they’re the first to know.
+Providing follow-up communication to every customer and stakeholder who provided the feedback can be overwhelming.
 But this shouldn’t keep you from doing it.

 It is common for the marketing team to do new release campaigns to inform your user base about the latest features.
 Remember that this isn’t necessarily closing the loop.
 A personalized email or message should be sent to the customer(s) who submitted the feedback.

 How do you engage customers throughout the product lifecycle?
 One way is to use a customer feedback tool like Rapidr, which provides a product changelog to announce product updates and increase feature awareness.

 Don’t hesitate to say no

 You don’t have to act on every feedback you receive.
 Of course, you can respond to them, as we discussed before.
 But not every feature request will be a good fit for your product.